redpencilio/deliver-email-service/README.md

 <details>
  <summary>Emails</summary>

+ > [!WARNING]
+ > The `EMAIL_HOST` and `EMAIL_PORT` environment variables were previously known as `HOST` and `PORT` but the javascript-template also uses those and attempted to start an express server there.
+We therefore had to rename these environment variables.

 | ENV  | Description | default | required |
 |---|---|---|---|
 | EMAIL_CRON_PATTERN | Pattern describing when a new cron job should trigger.
 Default: every second of every minute of every first hour of the day.
 Useful: [cron-pattern-generator](https://crontab.guru/#*/2_*_*_*_*) & [used cron library](https://www.npmjs.com/package/cron#available-cron-patterns).
 Note that this library uses **6 fields** as opposed to 5, i.e. it has granularity up to 1 second. | * * 1 * * * |